Skip to main content

 To fully appreciate the clinical application of peptide therapy, one must understand the specific legal criteria that determine which peptides can be prescribed and prepared.
 The regulatory environment is highly defined, centering on federal law and direct FDA guidance.

 This structure provides the necessary guardrails for physicians and pharmacists, ensuring that patient-specific treatments are both effective and anchored in safety.
-The core of this framework is Section 503A of the Food, Drug, & Cosmetic Act, which establishes a clear, three-pronged test for any (API), including peptides, to be eligible for compounding.
+The core of this framework is Section 503A of the Food, Drug, & Cosmetic Act, which establishes a clear, three-pronged test for any active pharmaceutical ingredient (API), including peptides, to be eligible for compounding.

 An ingredient is permissible for compounding if it satisfies at least one of these conditions.
 First, it can be the active ingredient within a drug that has already received full FDA approval, such as those listed in the FDA’s “Orange Book.”
 Second, the substance may possess a dedicated monograph in the United States Pharmacopeia (USP) or National Formulary (NF), which are compendiums of quality standards for medicines.